SaraBCoutinho/SaraBCoutinho/README.md

 - extras:

-  - if you are searching about the project Pesquisa_Mestrado, please feel free to contact me!
+  - if you are searching for the project Pesquisa_Mestrado, please feel free to contact me!

  -  about my mainly skills: